Saflutan Eye drops

 When you must not use it

-- Have an allergy to tafluprost or any of the ingredients listed at the end of this leaflet
+- You have an allergy to tafluprost or any of the ingredients listed at the end of this leaflet.

 If you use this medicine after the expiry date has passed, it may not work.